Creamy Tomato Parmesan Linguine with Peas and ProsciuttoMarch 5, 2014 at 8:49 pm | Posted in Dinner, Lunch, Pasta, Pork, Vegetarian | 82 Comments

 Since last June, for about 5 months, I could barely write, much less peel a carrot.
 I was able to get in a paragraph or two maybe once a month and that was what I called a good month.
 Around January, I felt a little better so I started writing a little more, and now I’m here.
 For how long, I don’t know, but I’m here.

-Of course I couldn’t put this ‘Hi, I’m back’ post up without a recipe, since it is a food blog.
+Naturally, I couldn’t put this ‘Hi, I’m back’ post up without a recipe, since it is a food blog.
 Much to my disappointment, I couldn’t play and had to choose something basic and simple (with a little help), but basic and simple doesn’t make it any less amazing.
 In fact, it usually makes it more amazing and difficult because every single facet must be spot on, and every ingredient top notch, since there are no extraneous components and preparations to hide behind.

 This recipe is a derivative of an alfredo sauce I make via cutting down the cream and adding tomatoes.
 But, I shouldn’t refer to my favorite alfredo sauce as alfredo because true alfredo does not contain even a speck of cream.
 To digress somewhat, authentic alfredo is a remarkably creamy amalgam of just butter, parmesan cheese and pasta water, – and, when done right, it’s actually better than alfredo made with cream.
 I know, shocking, but it makes up for it with twice the butter!